 His most recent solo show at BERG Contemporary, Unseen Fields, alludes to these spaces and objects that remain holed up for us in our daily lives.
 These are the visual sources of the two installations and series of photographs in the exhibition, which embark the viewer on a synergic journey through the gallery between sound, vision and space.

-Guðjónsson is currently amidst the experimentation process for the Pavilion of Iceland at the Venice Biennial, taking place in 2022.
-The artist is working in close collaboration with curator and head of Arts at CERN Mónica Bello, after taking part in CERN’s Guest Artist programme in 2020.
-Although the artist can only reveal his work in Venice will be a large scale audio-visual installation, we know it will be located in the Arsenale, one of the two main exhibition venues.
-Therefore, we will have to wait and see what he presents in the most expected art exhibition after the global pandemic.
+Guðjónsson is currently amidst the experimentation process for the Pavilion of Iceland at the Venice Biennial in 2022.
+The artist is working closely with the curator and head of Arts at CERN, Mónica Bello, after participating in CERN’s Guest Artist programme in 2020.
+Although the artist can only reveal his work in Venice will be a large-scale audio-visual installation, we know it will be located in the Arsenale, one of the two main exhibition venues.
+Therefore, we must wait and see what he presents in the most expected art exhibition after the global pandemic.

 Your works investigate hidden aspects of cameras, optical instrumentation, scientific phenomena, and natural objects.
-Can you tell us more about your background and how did this interest come about?
+Can you tell us more about your background and how this interest came about?

 You have collaborated with musical composers, and your works are as much about the audio as they are about the video images, creating soundscapes in the exhibition space.
 Can you tell us more about the importance of sound in your practice?

-I have always been inspired by how sound can open up new and unexpected dimensions when working with moving image.
-The combination of sound and image has, therefore, always been one important element in my process.
+I have always been inspired by how sound can open up new and unexpected dimensions when working with moving images.
+Therefore, the combination of sound and image has always been one important element in my process.
 I’ve always tried my best to apply an audio-sensibility to my visual work, even though they might be completely silent.
-I’d be thrilled if you can almost hear the sound through the visual movement of the piece, be it through rhythm in the material or otherwise if it’s silent.
+I’d be thrilled if you could almost hear the sound through the visual movement of the piece, be it through rhythm in the material or otherwise if it’s silent.